Prunoideae/MitoFlex/README.md

 # MitoX

-MitoX is a Python3 toolkit rewritten from [MitoZ](https://github.com/linzhi2013/MitoZ), a mitochondrial genome assembling toolkit to imporve the performance and result quality.
+MitoX is a Python3 based toolkit mitochondrial genome assembling rewritten from [MitoZ](https://github.com/linzhi2013/MitoZ), imporve the performance and result quality.
 And also for imporving the extendability.
 It accepts both single-end and pair-end data, and follows a filter-assemble-annotate-visualize workflow to output results.
+Working mechanism is highly flexible and can be easily configured here.

 # 1. System requirements